HenrikBengtsson/startup/README.md

 2. `./.profile.d/` and `~./.Rprofile.d/` to be sourced as `.Rprofile` files.

-When done, the `startup` package will be unloaded again.
+When done, the `startup` package will be unloaded again leaving no trace of itself.

 ## Conditional file names